Histoplasma or Blastomyces infection

 Advantages

-• Detects for antigens from both Histoplasma and Blastomyces species.
+• Detects antigens from both Histoplasma and Blastomyces, without differentiation between the two organisms.

-• Saves time and money through combined testing approach.
+• Saves time and money through a combined testing approach.

-• Note: This evaluation does not differentiate between Histoplasma and Blastomyces.
-Culture, molecular testing, and serologic assessment are recommended for genus-specific identification.
+Note: This evaluation does not differentiate between Histoplasma and Blastomyces species.
+Culture, molecular testing, or serologic assessment are recommended for genus-specific identification.

 Highlights